This page was last updated on 7/1/2020 at 12:01 A.M.

 At Cabrillo, our priority is to ensure the safety and wellbeing of our members, staff and community.
 We continue to monitor the situation with Coronavirus (COVID-19), and will provide updates as they become available.

-- Customized Assistance Plans - In the event that your loan isn’t eligible for our Skip-A-Payment program, don’t worry.
-Our team will do our best to create a personalized solution to help you.
+- Customized Assistance Plans - In the event that you need additional assistance with your existing Cabrillo loan, don’t worry.
+Our team will do our best to create a personalized solution to help you

 - Additional Fees Waived - For peace of mind, we are also waiving fees for the following services, through September 30, 2020: